 (7) Any additional topic deemed appropriate by the SLTCO.

-(1) The professional development content for the initial forty clock hours of professional development required of all candidates for certification as ombudsman specialist or ombudsman program director shall include the content of the professional development required under paragraph (A) of this rule and additional professional development in the following areas:
+(1) The professional development content for the initial forty clock hours of professional development required of all candidates for certification as ombudsman specialist or ombudsman program director shall include the following:

 (g) Any additional topic deemed appropriate by the SLTCO.

-(e) Actions regarding public disclosure, including appropriateness, confidentiality of certain information, and how to work with the media; and,
+(e) Actions regarding public disclosure, including appropriateness, confidentiality of certain information, and how to work with the media.

-(C) In addition to the professional development required by paragraph (B) of this rule, the professional development content for all candidates seeking certification as an ombudsman program director shall include professional development in the following areas:
+(C) In addition to the professional development required by paragraph (B) of this rule, the professional development content for all candidates seeking certification as an ombudsman program director shall include how to administer the program, including the following:

-(3) Prioritization of regional program services and activities;
+(2) Prioritization of regional program services and activities.

 (4) Fiscal management.

 (5) Policy development.